-In this post, I would like to share some information and advice with you about searching for your perfect property abroad.
+In this post, I would like to share some information and advice with you about searching for your perfect or your ideal property abroad.

 Simply, don’t do it.

 I hear the groans and shrieks of disagreement from realtors and estate agents from all over the world as I write this.
 I feel the disappointment and the popping of bubbles of the many who dream of buying property abroad.

 Before you get your back up or leave this page, cursing me, let me explain …

 Perfect Property vs Ideal Property Abroad

 My comments and suggestions are based on spending time with people from all backgrounds, with a wide range of budgets, as a Property Finder in Malaga, Spain.
 I do not believe in wasting people’s time nor money.
 I understand the stress and pressure that is involved with purchasing a property abroad, particularly in a country where the rules are different and when you don’t understand the language.

 No matter where you are looking for property, think about this.
 Hopefully, you will thank me for it.

 having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.